joshsanchez98/hdi-country/README.md

 # hdi-country
+About:
-Personal data analysis of trends of Human Development Index.
-Focus on national and subnational stats.
+This is a personal data analysis of trends of Human Development Index.
+The analysis looks at national and subnational statistics taken from data online.